rogersteffen/propensity_to_buy/README.md

 In each notebook I intend to limit the scope of exploration to 1-2 topics or ideas.

 Outline:
-00 - Rules based - _not started_
+* 00 - Rules based - _not started_
-01 - Using simple features with logistic regression & random forest 02 - Handling of outliers & standardizing features
+* 01 - Using simple features with logistic regression & random forest
+* 02 - Handling of outliers & standardizing features
-03 - Tidy up some repeatable pieces
+* 03 - Tidy up some repeatable pieces
-04 - Balance the data sets
+* 04 - Balance the data sets
-05 - Introduce additional features
+* 05 - Introduce additional features - AOV, time based features, customer categorical attributes
-06 - Hyperparameter search
+* 06 - Hyperparameter search
-07 - Gradient boost
+* 07 - Gradient boost
-08 - More features (seasonality, price sensitivity, categories) 09 - Feed forward neural network
+* 08 - More features (seasonality + temporal shifting, price sensitivity, categories)
+* 09 - Feed forward neural network

 ## My Motivation